 Map Product Standards

-This chapter provides standards for typical maps produced by the Situation Unit used during wildland fire incidents.
-Additional map definitions are also presented for other GIS maps that may be requested.
+Standards for typical maps produced by the Situation Unit used during wildland fire incidents are key to readability and uniformity.

 The GISS will need to be flexible in applying these standards, as the Situation Unit Leader (SITL) and other end-users may have specific needs or preferences.
 The most important criteria in the preparation of map products are the operational business drivers (i.e., primary use) for the products.
 The primary use should drive the focus of the maps.
 Whether provided hard copy on paper or digitally via mobile device, the map product standards still apply.